-The VSHSL team engaged with currently contracted partners of the VHSL and hosted three rural convenings to understand the gaps in services and support for King County residents and service providers.
-Levy planners contacted King County staff for BSK, Community Service Areas (CSAs) and the MIDD to gather information on their previously hosted public meetings to learn what was most effective for developing an equitable outreach strategy.
+The VSHSL renewal staff engaged with currently contracted partners of the VHSL and hosted three rural convenings to understand the gaps in services and support for King County residents and service providers.
+VSHSL renewal staff contacted King County staff for BSK, Community Service Areas (CSAs) and the MIDD to gather information on their previously hosted public meetings to learn what was most effective for developing an equitable outreach strategy.

 Stage II: Assess Equity & Community Context

 This stage incorporated data and lessons learned from the Determinants of Equity to address known disparities in King County.
 The first series of community meetings were held in large public spaces with English-only speakers and materials.
-After assessing the lack of diversity planning, the VSHSL team translated all engagement materials, hosted meetings and focus groups in multiple languages in smaller venues, and partnered with community organizations to gather feedback in a method and format that posed fewer barriers to participation.
+After assessing the lack of diversity planning, the VSHSL renewal staff translated all engagement materials, hosted meetings and focus groups in multiple languages in smaller venues, and partnered with community organizations to gather feedback in a method and format that posed fewer barriers to participation.

 Stage III: Analysis & Decision Process

-VSHSL staff consulted with councilmembers, local stakeholders, community leaders and county staff to incorporate and address any unintended inequities through the form, timing, and logistics of the community meetings.
+VSHSL renewal staff consulted with Councilmembers, local stakeholders, community leaders and County staff to incorporate and address any unintended inequities through the form, timing, and logistics of the community meetings.
 Cross-departmental coordination helped identify any communities experiencing either overexposure or inconsistent engagement from King County government.

 Stage IV: Implement

-This stage formally begins with transmittal of the VSHSL Implementation Plan.
+This stage formally begins with transmittal of the VSHSL Implementation Plan to the Council for consideration.
 Staff will communicate and share the contents of this proposal to previously engaged communities and groups most affected.
-This phase will involve presentations to community groups and community-based organizations, and communicating important updates or changes to the status of the VSHSL Implementation Plan.
+This phase will involve presentations to community groups and community-based organizations, and communicating important updates or changes to the status of this plan.

 Stage V: Ongoing Learning

 The final phase sets the stage for further iterations and review throughout the life of the VSHSL.
 The contract management process must facilitate working with contractors to achieve continuous improvement.
-Feedback received through contracting and evaluative analysis will influence the methodology for developing and administering RFPs, evaluation and performance management practices, and community engagement.
+Feedback received through contracting and evaluative analysis will influence the methodology for developing and administering requests for proposals (RFPs), evaluation and performance management practices, and community engagement.

 Community Partnership and the VSHSL Renewal Planning Process